Superalgos/Superalgos/README.md

 If you don't have it yet, download and install Node.js.

-Please install Node JS, an open-source server environment required to run Superalgos.
+Node JS is an open-source server environment required to run Superalgos.

 a.
 Go to the Node JS [download page](https://nodejs.org/en/download/).

 b.
 Download your system’s installer.
 Select LTS Recommended for Most Users and click the big Windows or MacOS Installer button.
 If you are on Linux, the installer is listed further down.

 c.
 Run the installer with the default configuration—just click Next until Node.JS is fully installed.

 ### Git